paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-055-adjustable-interest-rate-libor.md

 (4) substantial performance by any person of any right or obligation relating to or based on LIBOR; and

 (5) a replacement that has historical fluctuations that are substantially similar to those of LIBOR for purposes of the Truth in Lending Act ([15 U.S.C.
 1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1601&num=0&edition=prelim) note) 11 So in original.
 Probably should be “([15 U.S.C.
-1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1601&num=0&edition=prelim) et seq.)” and regulations promulgated under that division.22 So in original.
+1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1601&num=0&edition=prelim) et seq.)”. and regulations promulgated under that division.22 So in original.
 Probably should be “that Act.”

 **(b) No impairment** Neither the selection or use of a Board-selected benchmark replacement as a benchmark replacement nor the determination, implementation, or performance of benchmark replacement conforming changes under [section 5803 of this title](./chapter-055-adjustable-interest-rate-libor.md#section-5803) may—